Dred: A Tale of the Great Dismal Swamp: Major themes

 The response to Stowe's first work greatly impacted her second anti-slavery novel.
 Uncle Tom's Cabin drew criticism from abolitionists and African-American authors for the passive martyrdom of Uncle Tom and endorsement of colonization as the solution to slavery.
 Dred, by contrast, introduces a black revolutionary character who is presented as an heir to the American revolution rather than a problem to be expatriated.
 Dred can thus be placed within an African-American literary tradition as well as a political revision of the sentimental novel (see David Walker's Appeal (1829) and Frederick Douglass's The Heroic Slave (1852)).

 Dred himself is a composite of Denmark Vesey and Nat Turner, two real leaders of slave insurrections.
 Stowe included a copy of Nat Turner's famous confessions as an appendix to the novel.

 One often-overlooked subplot involves Judge Clayton, who issues a proslavery opinion that absolves the man who attacked Cora's slave Milly of liability.
 This judge was constrained by the law from providing relief; this fits with Stowe's belief that law and judges—and religious leaders, too—could not be expected to help end slavery.
 It was humane sentiments rather than the rule of law that would be the lever for antislavery action.

 The novel is also interesting in the historical context of runaway slave communities surviving for a long time in swamp areas.
 Swamps were places where runaway slaves could hide, and therefore became a taboo subject, particularly in the south.
-The best hiding places were found on high ground in swampy areas.
-The novel also contains detailed descriptions of the wetlands in the "Dismal Swamp" and is therefore also interesting in the context of the way in which African Americans relate to the natural environment.